n-r-w/collector/README.md

 - Once the task is completed (the content collection stop criteria are met), Ammo Collector gathers the collected requests and saves them to S3 as a zip archive.
 - In the background, periodic cleanup of old requests from the PostgreSQL database and S3 occurs.

+## Development status

+*Early beta.
+Not recommended for production use*

 ## Architecture Overview

 ![File Representation](doc/overview.svg)